Nottingham Forest's Portuguese signings: Will they prove a success?

 Carvalho, for example, who is still just 21 years old, has proven that he has both the vision and awareness on the pitch to allow him to pick out runners around him and release players in behind the opposition's defensive line, while also possessing the confidence to take on the defenders himself, with great dribbling ability and skill making him a real nuisance for any side.

 Able to fulfil the role of advanced playmaker just behind the striker, Carvalho has to be - and is - adept at both passing and shooting, and will be able to link up play with those around him, while also able to take on a shot himself when such a scenario arises.
 He really is an all-rounder in attacking midfielder and, in today's market, £15million could really prove to be a great bit of business by the club.
-He's got the raw ability to be a success at Forest, and in Karanka there is a manager that will likely be able to get the very most out of him, which is an exciting prospect.
+He's perhaps the most exciting of all three additions, with the raw ability required to be a great success at Forest, and in Karanka there is a manager that will likely be able to get the very most out of him, which is an exciting prospect.

 If given the confidence and license to play with freedom and roam in that advanced role, Carvalho will thrive, and could follow a long line of previous Benfica players that go on to have a great deal of success after being sold on before they were given any significant chance to prove themselves at the Lisbon club.